sisrfeng/coc-wiki/Using-snippets.md

 **Note:** when snippet format of complete item is set on completion resolve, you won't see `~`, it's limitation of vim.

-The snippet is designed to expand only when the `completionDone` is triggered by using `<C-y> `for confirm, so that user could decide expand the snippet or not.
+The snippet is designed to expand only when the completion is confirmed (`<C-y>` by default), so that the user could decide to expand the snippet or not.

 To make `<cr>` to confirm completion, add